 - Add your favorite vegetables to this soup recipe.
 You can use whatever you have on hand, such as a variety of potatoes (gold, Idaho, cubed pumpkin, sweet potato), zucchini, spinach, or kale.

 - This soup will thicken in the refrigerator.
 It is much thicker the next day and still delicious.
+Add some veggie broth before heating to loosen it up.

 Why Aren't The Split Peas Softening?